claranet/terraform-aws-lets-encrypt/README.md

 }
 ```

 This will create a Lambda function that generates and returns SSL certificates.
-An [example](./example/) has been included but setting this up is left as an exercise for the reader.
+An [example](./example/) of how to use the certificates has been included but setting this up is left as an exercise for the reader.

 ## Inputs